metacpan/metacpan-puppet/contrib-modules/postgresql/README.md

 **This function should only be used internally by the module**.

+### Tasks

+The postgresql module `sql` example task executes arbitary SQL against a database.
+Please refer to to the [PE documentation](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks.html) or [Bolt documentation](https://puppet.com/docs/bolt/latest/bolt.html) on how to execute a task.

 ## Limitations

 Works with versions of PostgreSQL from 8.1 through 9.5.